shivannis/xandr-docs-public/xandr-docs/bidders/creative-template-service.md

 ---
 title: Bidders - Creative Template Service
 description: Learn how Xandr categorizes creatives by format, media type, and media subtype.
+For each format, media type, and media subtype combination, Xandr provides a standard creative or you can build your own.
 ms.date: 11/21/2023
 ---